zandercoffman/flashcardit2.0/blueprint.md

 1.  **Redesigned `src/components/pages/helper.tsx`:** Modernized the helper page with a card-based layout, unique icons, and a clear, step-by-step instructional guide to improve user experience.
 2.  **Updated `blueprint.md`:** Updated the blueprint to reflect the changes made to the `helper.tsx` page.

+## Recent Changes

+### Bug Fixes

+*   **Initial Set Loading:** Fixed an issue where study sets were not loaded into the navigation sidebar on the initial page load.
+The code was modified to load sets from local storage earlier in the component lifecycle, eliminating the loading delay.